OpenDevicePartnership/patina-paging/docs/paging.md

 PML4 page table base.
 Next, the CPU uses the PML4 component of the VA (which is 0x24) and indexes into the corresponding PML4 page table.
-This process continues through each level—PDP, PD, and PT—until the CPU finally reaches the physical page offset (bits 0-11).In addition to this, each Page Table Entry (PTE) contains memory protection-related bits (not covered in this document).
+This process continues through each level—PDP, PD, and PT—until the CPU finally reaches the physical page offset (bits 0-11).
+In addition to this, each Page Table Entry (PTE) contains memory protection-related bits (not covered in this document).

 The illustration below showcases the page table walk performed by the CPU.